 Language

-Linguistic skills are of great importance for a constructive and inclusive collaboration.
+Linguistic skills are of great importance for constructive and inclusive collaboration.
 Not only in order to have conversations with community members, but also in order to understand their universe and their understanding of their environment, whether it is about how they perceive their own existential questions, but also in accordance with where they are (dialects and local conditions) and what they are making a living from, i.e. fishermen; what fish?
 Hunters; what prey?
 Farmers; farming what?

 In-situ sensors: People who are actually living there

 Recognize that we have Indigenous Knowledge and our Indigenous Knowledge has monitoring methodologies.
 Understanding our way of seeing the world and our language helps you to begin to understand that our knowledge is systematic and brings together different pieces of our environment.
-This is what we need, scientists need to bring natural and social science together.
+This is what we need; scientists need to bring natural and social science together.
 Indigenous Knowledge can help scientists learn how to do that.

 Knowledge co-production through Inter- and transdisciplinary research